pousse-cafe/pousse-cafe.github.io/documentation.md

 Note that above example is equivalent to defining the message listener in `MyAggregate` class and defining a runner than returns a single ID equal to ``event.id().value()``.

-In order to keep the code base as small and clean as possible, it is recommended to use Domain Processes only when required.
+In order to keep the code base as small (i.e. boilerplate-less) and clean as possible, it is recommended to use Domain Processes only when required.
 In other words, put as many message listeners in Factories, Aggregate Roots and Repositories as possible.
 Explicit Domain Processes are kept for the very rare cases where this approach is not possible.

 ### Enrich Listeners Description

 A message listener may be annotation with `ProducesEvent` annotation.
-This annotation tells which type of Domain Event is emitted by the message listener upon execution and if the emission is optional or not.
+This annotation tells which type of Domain Event is issued by the message listener upon execution and if the issuance is optional or not.
-Putting this annotation on the listener enables a check by the Runtime that expected events are indeed emitted.
+Putting this annotation on the listener enables a check by the Runtime that expected events are actually issued.
 If it is not the case, the execution of the listener fails and an exception is thrown, allowing to detect early the issue.

-This feature is particularly interesting when [testing the model](#test-your-model) but is also used to [generate model's documentation](#generating-ddd-documentation).
+This feature is particularly interesting when [testing the model](#test-your-model) but is also used to [generate model's expert-readable documentation](#generating-ddd-documentation).

 ## Run your model

-The definitions and implementations of Aggregates and Services of a given Domain Model are grouped in a ``Bundle``.
+The definitions and implementations of Aggregates and Services of a given Module are grouped in a Bundle.
+A Bundle may include components of different Modules.

 One or several Bundles may be instantiated in a Pousse-Café ``Runtime``.
 Upon creation, the Runtime instantiates all required services and injects them when necessary.
 It also gives access to Aggregates via their Repository and Factory.

-The simplest way to create a Bundle is to use a ``BundleConfigurer``.
+The preferred way to create a Bundle is to use a ``BundleConfigurer``.

-Below example illustrates the creation of a BundleConfigurer by automatically loading all Domain components and implementations available in a given package and its sub-packages:
+Below example illustrates the creation of a BundleConfigurer by automatically loading all Domain components and implementations available in a Module:

-    public class MyModel {
+    public class MyBundle {

-        private MyModel() {
+        private MyBundle() {

         }

         public static BundleConfigurer configure() {
             return new BundleConfigurer.Builder()
-                    .moduleBasePackage("poussecafe.myboundedcontext")
+                    .module(MyModule.class)
                     .build();
         }
     }

+If no Module has been defined (i.e. all Aggregates are in the default Module), `DefaultModule` may be loaded.
+However, this is not recommended because it implies the scanning of **all** classes in the classpath.

 The BundleConfigurer uses the following annotations to discover the Domain components to load: